RINA (company): Services

 RINA provides quality assurance and certification for ship's components and accessories, including life-saving appliances, marine pollution prevention, fire protection, navigation, radio communication equipment, deck gear, cables, rodes, and anchors.
 It also provides engineering consultancy services through the RINA Consulting S.p.A. and its subsidiaries.

 RINA is one of the founding members of IACS and actively participates in technical, research and rule-making groups in different institutional contexts at national and international level.

 Controversy

 In December 1999 the tanker MV Erika sank off the coast of Brittany, causing a major oil spill.
 RINA was the certification society responsible for issuing all the safety certificates for Erika.
 The case came to trial in 2007 and Total, which chartered the oil tanker, was eventually found guilty and ordered to pay a fine of 375,000 € and a compensation to the civil parties of 200 M €.

-In December 2012 the garment factory Ali Enterprises in Karachi burned down causing 289 victims.
+In December 2012 the garment factory Ali Enterprises in Karachi burned down, resulting in 289 deaths.
 The Company was certified in the weeks before this incident by RINA with a SA8000 certificate.